 - i.
-Are laws stable?30 - ii.
-Are they consistently applied?
+Are laws stable, to the extent that they are changed only with fair warning?44 - ii.
+Are they consistently applied? - 60.
 Instability and inconsistency of legislation or executive action may affect a person's ability to plan his or her actions.
 However, stability is not an end in itself: law must also be capable of adaptation to changing circumstances.
 Law can be changed, but with public debate and notice, and without adversely affecting legitimate expectations (see next item).